-- Allegations of student conduct in violation of the University's Policy on Prohibited Discrimination, Harassment, Sexual Misconduct and Retaliation ("Policy") at go.wlu.edu/OGC/DiscriminationPolicy.
-The Policy prohibits discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, age, disability, veteran's status, and genetic information in its educational programs; - Allegations of hazing by individuals or by student organizations not under the jurisdiction of the Interfraternity Council or the Panhellenic Council.
+- Allegations of student conduct in violation of the University's Interim Policy on Prohibited Discrimination, Harassment, and Retaliation Other Than Sex ("Policy") at go.wlu.edu/OGC/DiscriminationPolicy.
+The Policy prohibits discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, age, disability, veteran's status, and genetic information in its educational programs; - Allegations of student conduct in violation of the University's Interim Sexual Harassment and Misconduct Policy; - Allegations of hazing by individuals or by student organizations not under the jurisdiction of the Interfraternity Council or the Panhellenic Council.